ASW Podcast Episode Notes

 – and more.

 I’ve also changed around the camera setup and computer.
 I enjoyed lurking behind my laptop with its prominent D&D sticker and, later on, a DNA Lounge sticker.
-Alas, the screen size and CPU weren’t conducive the improving the quality of show.
-I’ve since upgrade to one of the M1 iMacs.
+Alas, the screen size and CPU weren’t conducive to improving the quality of show.
+I’ve since upgrade to an M1 iMac.

 Keith Hoodlet started the podcast at episode 0 and was the main host up through 55.
-He still drops in on the Security Weekly family, including ASW episode 200.
+He still drops in on the Security Weekly family, including ASW episodes 200 and 224.
 Check out his blog at securing.dev.